cybershoe/compass-jumphost/README.md

 Connecting
 ----------
 > [!NOTE]
-> Environment setup can take 5-10 (ish) depending on instance size,
+> Environment setup can take 5-10 (ish) minutes depending on instance size,
 > resource contention, and the phase of the moon.

 Once Guacamole has started, browse to the "url" property of a jumphost, and log in with the supplied credentials.